mchalapuk/fake-promise/README.md

 ### Printing Stack Traces

 FakePromise stores stack traces of all promise specifications, result provisions and promise resolutions.
-When debugging a test, it may be helpful to `console.log` one or more traces stored inside an instance of FakePromise.
+When debugging problems with tests, it may be helpful to `console.log` one or more of stored traces.

 ```javascript
 // print stack trace of call to `.then(...)` or `.catch`